Furloughs vs. Layoffs: What Are the Practical and Legal Differences?

 Disadvantages of Furloughs

-The amount of time for which you can furlough an employee varies and will depend on the final situation of your business.
-However, bear in mind that furloughs are supposed to be a temporary solution, and shouldn’t last longer than a year.
+The amount of time for which you can furlough an employee varies and can depend on the final situation of your business.
+However, bear in mind that furloughs are supposed to be a temporary solution and shouldn’t last longer than a year.

 If you feel like the furlough period may exceed 12 months, a layoff and reduction in the workforce may be a more suitable option.